What Is User Retention? How to Measure & Improve It (2022)

 More than 70% of app users churn within the first three months.
 During that time, users go through three phases: onboarding, activation, and habitual use.

-These three phases are significant barriers to user retention because they ask something from your users — they have to take action to progress to the next phase.
-Maintain a high percentage of retained users by making sure each phase offers a streamlined, pleasant user experience.
+These three phases are significant barriers to user retention because they ask something from your users — they must take action to progress to the next phase.
+Maintain a high percentage of retained users by ensuring each phase offers a streamlined, pleasant product experience.

 1. User Onboarding